DiRoots-Limited/DiRoots.DiStem.Releases/docs/ui-components/Quick Views.md

 - Create Callouts from rooms and spaces.
 - Create Elevations and Sections from rooms and spaces.
 - Update views in batch.
-- Assign Shared Parameters to views..
+- Assign Shared Parameters to views.

 ## Table of contents
 {: .no_toc .text-delta }